Am I being gaslighted? 8 Ways to Respond

 8 Ways to Deal With “Am I Being Gaslighted”?

-• Keep records of texts, emails, or voice recordings supporting your events.
+• Document any emails, messages, or voice recordings that are related to your events.

 Get to know Yourself Again.